 Fancy giving this trip a go?

 This was an expedition put together via the Love Her Wild community!
 You can check out what other trips we have going coming up on our adventures page and can join our all-female Facebook group here.
-This trip was delivered by the expedition company Turgleder who were brilliant.
+This trip was delivered by the expedition company Turgleder who are brilliant.
 Like all Arctic expeditions, this is not a cheap trip and costs in the region of £3,500, not including gear hire!
-But this really is quite a unique experience.
+But this really is a very unique experience.